 Other Free Methods To Check Your Chase 5/24 Status

 If you spend the time putting your credit card history into Travel Freely, it will tell you your 5/24 status every time you log in.
+It also shows when each card will fall off your 5/24 count, helping you plan ahead

-However, it can take some time to add all of your accounts to your free account at Travel Freely — depending on how many credit cards you have.
+However, it can take some time to add all of your accounts to your free account at Travel Freely, depending on how many credit cards you have.

 For past accounts, you may not be worried about listing the bonus that you earned or when you product changed from one credit card to another.
 However, the important details include the card name and the opening date.
 You'll need to find that opening date from your credit report or by asking your credit card issuer.